fortyoneplustwo/notestamp-editor-react/README.md

 ## Exposed handles
 The following functions can be accessed using the `ref`.

-- `getJsonContent()`: Returns an array that represents the editor's content (including stamps) in JSON format.
+- `getJsonContent()`: Returns an array that represents the editor's content (stamps included) in JSON format.

-- `getHtmlContent()`: Returns a string that represents the editor's content (excluding) stamps in HTML format.
+- `getHtmlContent()`: Returns a string that represents the editor's content (stamps excluded) in HTML format.

 - `setContent(newContent)`: Set the editor's content to a JSON value defined by the parameter `newContent`.

 ## Props

-- `onStampInsert`: A callback function that is executed with argument `dateEnterKeyPressed: Date` when the Enter key is pressed.
-The function should return an object `{ label: String, value: Any }` where `value` is the state you wish to store inside the stamp and `label` is the actual string to display inside the stamp.
+- `onStampInsert`: When the Enter key is pressed, this callback function executes with argument `dateEnterKeyPressed: Date`.
+The return value should be an object `{ label: String, value: Any }` where `value` is the state you want the stamp to hold and `label` is the actual string to display inside the stamp.
 If `value` is set to `null`, stamp insertion is aborted.

-- `onStampClick`: A callback function that is executed with arguments `label String` and `value: Any` when a stamp is clicked.
+- `onStampClick`: A callback function that executes with arguments `label: String` and `value: Any` when a stamp is clicked.
 There is no return value.

 - `placeholder`: The editor displays a placeholder text by default, but you may override it by passing a string to this prop or disable it by passing `false`.